nspin/nspin.github.io/site/resume.md

 **[bigword](https://github.com/nickspinale/bigword)**, *September 2015*

-*   Haskell library for dealing with bit-vectors with statically known size as heterogeneous Church-encoded vectors.
+*   Haskell library for treating bit arrays with statically known size as heterogeneous Church-encoded vectors.
 *   Useful for secure, type-safe cryptography and networking by allowing for more static analysis.
 *   One component of [htorrent](github.com/nickspinale/htorrent), an in-progress open source BitTorrent client in pure Haskell.